worthyag/SixLove/draftReport.md

 *The app that houses the calendar.*

-In terms of the `planner` app it was imperative that I tested that the page loaded without error, and that users are able to use the calendar to add, edit, view, and delete tennis sessions.
+In terms of the `planner` app it was imperative that I tested that the page loaded without error, and that users were able to use the calendar to add, edit, view, and delete tennis sessions.
 I also had to ensure that those changes were in fact reflected in the database. **Code snippet 20** displays the unit tests that I conducted.

 ```python
 ...